tox-dev/tox/doc/index.rst

 3. **environment** - for each tox environment (e.g. ``py27``, ``py36``) do:

-    1. **environment creation**: create a fresh environment, by default Python virtual environments are used via the virtualenv_ project. tox will automatically try to discover a valid Python interpreter version by using the environment name (e.g. ``py27`` means Python 2.7 and the ``basepython`` configuration value) and the current operating system ``PATH`` value.
-This step is done at first run only (or when :confval:`basepython` value changes) and re-used at subsequent runs, unless the user requests explicitly recreating this by passing in the ``-r`` flag.
+    1. **environment creation**: create a fresh environment, by default virtualenv_ is used. tox will automatically try to discover a valid Python interpreter version by using the environment name (e.g. ``py27`` means Python 2.7 and the ``basepython`` configuration value) and the current operating system ``PATH`` value.
+This is created at first run only to be re-used at subsequent runs.
+If certain aspects of the project change, a re-creation of the environment is automatically triggered.
+To force the recreation tox can be invoked with ``-r``/``--recreate``.

     2. **install** (optional): install the environment dependencies specified inside the :confval:`deps` configuration section, and then the earlier packaged source distribution.
     By default ``pip`` is used to install packages, however one can customise this via :confval:`install_command`.
-Note ``pip`` will not update project dependencies (specified either in the ``install_requires`` or the ``extras`` section of the ``setup.py``) if any version already exists in the virtual environment; therefore we recommend to recreate your environments entirely whenever your project dependencies change.
+Note ``pip`` will not update project dependencies (specified either in the ``install_requires`` or the ``extras`` section of the ``setup.py``) if any version already exists in the virtual environment; therefore we recommend to recreate your environments whenever your project dependencies change.

-    3. **commands**: run one by one the specified commands.
+    3. **commands**: run the specified commands in the specified order.
 Whenever the exit code of any of them is not zero stop, and mark the environment failed.
 Note, starting a command with a single dash character means ignore exit code.

 6. **report** print out a report of outcomes for each tox environment: